-Be different.
+Nau mai, haere mai A warm welcome to Te Whare Wānanga o Tāmaki Makaurau, the University of Auckland Be different.
 Make a difference.
 Go global.
 If you seek a world-class education that will stimulate you both intellectually and culturally, then you're in good company.
-It's our mission to create the next generation of national and global leaders

 Our "Global" students, as we affectionately call them, are part of the most exciting transdisciplinary programme at the University, and the only degree of its kind in New Zealand.
 Our mission is simple: to create the next generation of leaders who are placed to shape the intersection of global trends and local issues.
 The Bachelor of Global Studies is inspiring to me and I wish it had been available when I was an undergraduate student in the US.
 My travels have taken me to Switzerland for exchange, Vietnam as a Fulbright awardee, Singapore as a geography professor, and now working with you in Aotearoa New Zealand.
-All of this started with the simple desire of wanting to read the daily newspaper with my parents before school when I was a kirl
+All of this started with the simple desire of wanting to read the daily newspaper with my parents before school when I was a kid.
 Your path through Global Studies will prepare you for a range of career opportunities throughout the world.
 I look forward to welcoming you on campus and working alongside you to discover and solve the world's prospects and challenges together.

-DR JAMIE GILLEN

-Director, Bachelor of Global Studies
+DR JAMIE GILLENDirector, Bachelor of Global Studies

 University of Auckland

+Cover attributions: